 In the following article, we’re going to take a close look at Sling – what it is, its features, and how the service uniquely benefits the user.
 We’ll also make a comparison between the two tiers of Sling TV service, known as Sling Blue and Sling Orange.

 Many of us will remember getting cable television bills that reached nearly $200 per month.
 With all the packages we asked for channels like NFL Network, NBA, as well as the premium movie services we wanted, costs quickly got out of hand.
 Though the cable providers cleaned up in these days, these same companies are now on the run from businesses like Sling.

 Sling TV is an over-the-top internet television service.
 This phrase means that Sling TV bypasses the cable and satellite companies that normally act as a provider of content and offers streaming media directly via the internet.
 In the industry, opting out of cable and satellite and moving to streaming services is known as “cord cutting,” and is becoming an increasingly-viable option for many households.

-First and foremost, we should note that Sling TV is considered the most affordable live TV streaming service on the market.
-It’s two packages (which we’ll examine in more detail later) both cost only $30 a month and offer an array of premium entertainment channels, news, movies, and more.
+First and foremost, we should note that Sling is considered the most affordable live TV streaming service on the market.
+It’s two packages (which we’ll examine in more detail later) both cost only $30 per month and offer an array of premium entertainment channels, news, movies, and more.
 The service is available on all your household devices, television, handhelds, etc. with no increase in price.